The below statement is taken from the NJ Board of Fire Alarm, Burglar Alarm, Locksmith Advisory Committee Board Website:

-A Licensee will be required to have completed 24 continuing education credits(hours) during the triennial cycle (September 1, 2016 through August 31, 2019) prior to renewal of licensesin 2016.
+A Licensee will be required to have completed 24 continuing education credits(hours) during the triennial cycle.
 The 24 hours are required for each license you hold ‐ Fire Alarm, Burglar Alarm and/or Locksmith, however,

 The 24 hours of continuing education must consist of the following mandatory requirements:

 a.
 A minimum of two (2) continuing education credits per triennial registration period in the Barrier Free Subcode, N.J.A.C.
 5:23‐7.

 b.
 A minimum of two (2) continuing education credits in the New Jersey Uniform Construction Code, N.J.A.C.
 5:23, exclusive of the Barrier Free Subcode.

 c.
 A minimum of two (2) continuing education credits in the Americans with Disabilities Act Code, 36 C.F.R. ‘ 1191.

 d.
 A minimum of two (2) continuing education credits in Industrial Safety.